gustavopsantos/Reflex/README.md

 ## 🐛 Debugger
 ![Preview](Graphics/reflex-debugger.png)
 It can be accessed by menu item  Reflex → Debugger.
+To enable reflex debug mode you must go to Edit → Project Settings → Player, then in the Other Settings panel, scroll down to Script Compilation → Scripting Define Symbols and add `REFLEX_DEBUG`.
+This can be easily achieved by clicking on the bug button at bottom right corner inside Reflex Debugger Window.
+> Note that debug mode reduces performance and increases memory pressure, so use it wisely.

 And from there you can check:
 - Container Hierarchy
 - Implementation
 - Contracts
 - Resolution Count
 - Binding Type
+- Binding assignment call stack

 ---